makrai/notes/conneau17-word-trans-wo-parallel-data.md

 * we show that we can build a bilingual dictionary between two languages
   * without using any parallel corpora, by
-  * aligning monolingual word embedding spaces in an unsupervised way.
+  * aligning monolingual word embedding spaces in an unsupervised way
   * Without using any character information, our
 * outperforms existing supervised methods on cross-lingual tasks for some language pairs